REX2626/Collision-Framework/README.md

 Make square objects move around, bouncing off walls

 Make positions and velocities be fractions instead of floats (built in fractions or self made)

+Make time move forward until there is a collision, then do the collision To do the collision: swap the velocities of the objects

+Add multiple collisions per frame

 ## Potential: